Before you even get to the hassle of repairs after a collision, you have to deal with towing and storage fees.

 But problems with the relatively few bad operators are an ongoing issue.

-"I've been in the insurance business for 28 years, and there have been problems like this ever since I started," he says.
-(See PCI's consumer tips about towing.)
+“I’ve been in the insurance business for 28 years, and there have been problems like this ever since I started,” he says.

 Consumer groups and insurers have lobbied states and cities to pass laws to prevent abusive practices.
 But a federal provision pre-empts states and local governments from regulating rates, except for non-consensual tows.
 Those include tows for illegally parked or abandoned cars.
 Vehicles taken from accident scenes are generally considered consensual tows.
 Consumer protections are better in some places than others.